wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    [RFC Editor: This section is to be removed before publication]

+   -10.3 to 10.4

+      s/personnel trained in the operation of DNS servers MUST confirm/ personnel trained in the operation of DNS servers must confirm/ - Alissa Cooper,

    -10.2 to 10.3

    o  Integrated comments from Gen-ART review - Christer Holmberg.